ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/javascript-development/recommended target="_blank" rel="noopener noreferrer">JavaScript</a></h1>
 <h3>1.
+The Hidden Features of JavaScript That Only Experienced Devs Use - <a href="https://javascript.plainenglish.io/the-hidden-features-of-javascript-that-only-experienced-devs-use-7cf2c1e635e2?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Zain Ahmad`**

+<blockquote>It Took Me a Decade to Notice These — But Now I Can’t Code Without Them
+Continue reading on JavaScript in Plain English »</blockquote>

+<h3>2.
+The Day My Debounce Function Killed All Our Payments - <a href="https://javascript.plainenglish.io/the-day-my-debounce-function-killed-all-our-payments-6b88ee534c92?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `DefineCode`**

+<blockquote>A single line of “performance optimization” silently stopped real transactions, and it took us a week to notice.
+Continue reading on JavaScript in Plain English »</blockquote>

+<h3>3.
+7 JavaScript Automation Hacks That Saved Me Hours Every Week - <a href="https://medium.com/@shahzaibasif2005/7-javascript-automation-hacks-that-saved-me-hours-every-week-cb899f2a2aa8?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Shahzaibasif`**

+<blockquote>From cleaning data to controlling the browser — all without leaving JS
+Continue reading on Medium »</blockquote>

+<h3>4.
+Scaling a Real-Time Chat App in JavaScript Without Losing My Sanity - <a href="https://medium.com/@kainatnafees/scaling-a-real-time-chat-app-in-javascript-without-losing-my-sanity-3837f0b65521?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Kainat Nafees`**

+<blockquote>When I first agreed to build a real-time chat app for a growing startup, I assumed it would be just a matter of throwing together some…
+Continue reading on Medium »</blockquote>

+<h3>5.
+MERN Stack Development: The Power Combo for Modern Web Apps - <a href="https://medium.com/@Muhammad_Fahad/mern-stack-development-the-power-combo-for-modern-web-apps-83597f680e98?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Muhammad Fahad`**

+<blockquote>When it comes to building fast, dynamic, and scalable web applications, one tech stack has taken the spotlight — the MERN stack.
+Short for…
+Continue reading on Medium »</blockquote>

+<h3>6.
 JavaScript’s handleEvent: The Memory-Efficient Alternative to .bind(this) - <a href="https://medium.com/@engin.ypsilon/javascripts-handleevent-the-memory-efficient-alternative-to-bind-this-d706317ba5c6?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Engin Ypsilon`**

 <blockquote>The Hidden Browser API That Could Transform Your Event Handling
 Continue reading on Medium »</blockquote>

-<h3>2.
+<h3>7.
 “Coding an AI-Powered Shopping Sidekick: How Regular Devs Like Us Build Smart Chatbots (Without a… - <a href="https://medium.com/@arslanismail840/coding-an-ai-powered-shopping-sidekick-how-regular-devs-like-us-build-smart-chatbots-without-a-0214d67ec97a?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Arslan Ismail`**

 <blockquote>“Let’s be real: when you hear ‘AI-powered e-commerce chatbot,’ you might picture a team of machine learning PhDs crunching matrices in a…
 Continue reading on Medium »</blockquote>

-<h3>3.
+<h3>8.
 Scaling JavaScript Applications for High-Traffic Environments - <a href="https://medium.com/@saforanafees02/scaling-javascript-applications-for-high-traffic-environments-6942d5c66c29?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Safora Nafees`**

 <blockquote>When I first started working with JavaScript, most of my projects were small — single-page scripts, simple form validations, and basic API…
 Continue reading on Medium »</blockquote>

-<h3>4.
-Building a Real-Time Search Bar That Surprised Me More Than It Should Have - <a href="https://medium.com/@kainatnafees/building-a-real-time-search-bar-that-surprised-me-more-than-it-should-have-21f86f49f416?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Kainat Nafees`**

-<blockquote>I thought making a search bar that filters results as you type would be a quick, boring task.
-But somewhere between debounce functions…
-Continue reading on Medium »</blockquote>

-<h3>5.
-Why Angular 2025 Feels Like a Code-Wizard’s Playground - <a href="https://athiyagu6.medium.com/why-angular-2025-feels-like-a-code-wizards-playground-e71526c927f5?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Thiyagu Arunachalam`**

-<blockquote>Angular in 2025 isn’t just another update.
-It’s the kind of shift that makes you smile when writing code again.
-Some features that blow…
-Continue reading on Medium »</blockquote>

-<h3>6.
-The this That Got Away — How a Missing Bind Crashed Our File Uploader - <a href="https://javascript.plainenglish.io/the-this-that-got-away-how-a-missing-bind-crashed-our-file-uploader-da417640764a?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `DefineCode`**

-<blockquote>It worked fine in development.
-But at 10,000 users, our uploader started failing silently — all because one callback forgot what this…
-Continue reading on JavaScript in Plain English »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/typescript-tips/recommended target="_blank" rel="noopener noreferrer">TypeScript</a></h1>